MSc Educational Research Methods

 - Assessing Language Learning

-- Materials Development for TESOL
+- Materials Development for TESOLLearning and teaching

 We use diverse teaching and learning methods to reflect the variety of methods used on this programme.
 You’ll attend seminars and tutorials, as well as benefitting from group learning sessions and online learning.
 This programme also includes practical classes where you’ll work on statistics and data analysis.
 Independent study is also an important part of this course, allowing you to pursue your research interests and build your skills.